rcw3bb/trivial-chunk/docs/HDY_OSTYPE.md

 ## OSType Enumeration

-An enumeration of that contains the following:
+An enumeration of OSes as follows:

 | Enum           | Description             |
 | -------------- | ----------------------- |